Exactly $m$-coloured complete infinite subgraphs: Introduction

 \section{Introduction}

-A classical result of Ramsey \citep{Ramsey1930} says that when the edges of a complete graph on a countably infinite vertex set are finitely coloured, one can always find a complete infinite subgraph all of whose edges have the same colour.
+A classical result of Ramsey~\citep{Ramsey1930} says that when the edges of a complete graph on a countably infinite vertex set are finitely coloured, one can always find a complete infinite subgraph all of whose edges have the same colour.

 Ramsey's Theorem has since been generalised in many ways; most of these generalisations are concerned with finding other monochromatic structures.
-For a survey of many of these generalisations, see the book of Graham, Rothschild and Spencer \citep{Graham1990}.
-Ramsey theory has witnessed many developments over the last fifty years and continues to be an area of active research today; see for example \citep{Leader2012}, \citep{Hindman2008}, \citep{Thomason1988}, \citep{Conlon2009}.
+For a survey of many of these generalisations, see the book of Graham, Rothschild and Spencer~\citep{Graham1990}.
+Ramsey theory has witnessed many developments over the last fifty years and continues to be an area of active research today; see~\citep{Leader2012, Hindman2008, Thomason1988, Conlon2009}, for instance.

-Alternatively, anti-Ramsey theory, which originates in a paper of Erd{\H{o}}s, Simonovits and S{\'o}s \cite{Erdos1975}, is concerned with finding large ``rainbow coloured" or ``totally multicoloured" structures.
-Between these two ends of the spectrum, one could consider the question of finding structures which are coloured with exactly $m$ different colours as was first done by Erickson \citep{Erickson1994}; this is the line of enquiry that we pursue here.
+Alternatively, anti-Ramsey theory, which originates in a paper of Erd{\H{o}}s, Simonovits and S{\'o}s~\cite{Erdos1975}, is concerned with finding large `rainbow coloured' or `totally multicoloured' structures.
+Between these two ends of the spectrum, one could consider the question of finding structures which are coloured with exactly $m$ different colours as was first done by Erickson~\citep{Erickson1994}; it is this line of enquiry that we pursue here.

-\section{Our Results}
+\section{Our results}

 For a set $X$, denote by $X^{(2)}$ the set of all unordered pairs of elements of $X$; equivalently, $X^{(2)}$ is the complete graph on the vertex set $X$.
-As always, $[n]$ will denote $\{1,...,n\}$, the set of the first $n$ natural numbers.
-By a colouring of a graph $G$, we will always mean a colouring of the edges of $G$.
+As usual, we write $[n]$ for $\{1,\dots,n\}$, the set of the first $n$ natural numbers.
+We denote a surjective map $f$ from a set $X$ to another set $Y$ by $f: X \twoheadrightarrow Y$.
+By a \emph{colouring} of a graph, we mean a colouring of the edges of the graph unless we specify otherwise.